Algebraic power scaling in a slowly-quenched bosonic quantum battery: Effects of charger dissipation

 while the maximum energy scales similarly with Eq.~(\ref{EA_r_infty}).

 It is apparent that dissipation breaks the monotonicity of $P_{B,m}$.
 Equation~(\ref{scaling_diss}) indicates that the power reaches the peak at

 where $W_j$ is the $j$-th branch of the Lambert $W$-function with the particular branch $j=-1$ selected as it yields the relevant real solution corresponding to the global maximum of the power function for $\tau_Q > 0$.
 Thus, the peak reduces and shifts toward smaller $\tau_Q$ for stronger dissipation.
 For an intermediate quench duration, the linear scaling is still observed in $\pi/{g_{f}} \lessapprox \tau_Q \lessapprox \tau_Q^\text{max}$, while for a slower quench, $\tau_Q \gtrapprox \tau_Q^\text{max}$, the scaling breaks down to $P_{B,m}\propto\tau_Q^{-1}$.
 This is due to the fact that the charger energy $E_{A}(t)$ in Eq.~(\ref{EA_r_infty}) is bounded by a constant, $4\omega_0 F^2/\gamma^2$, for long quenches.
-Moreover, for quenches with a finite $r$, extensive numerical results indicate that a similar nonmonotonic scaling behavior of $P_{B,m}$ applies.
+Moreover, for quenches with a finite $r$, extensive numerical results indicate that a similar nonmonotonic scaling behavior of $P_{B,m}$ applies. \begin{revision} The derivation of Eqs.~(\ref{EA_r_infty})--(\ref{scaling_diss}) and the optimal quench duration in Eq.~(\ref{eq:tauqmax}) is given in Appendix~\ref{app:dissipative_step}. \end{revision}

 In Fig.~\ref{fig3}, we show the impact of charger dissipation $\gamma$ on the charging performance.
 Figure~\ref{fig3}(a) displays the charger energy $E_A(t)$, which saturates at long times due to the competition between the coherent drive and dissipation.
 Consequently, as shown in the right panel, the maximum battery power $P_{B,m}$ exhibits non-monotonic behavior with respect to $\tau_Q$.
-There exists an optimal quench duration $\tau_Q^{\text{max}}$ that maximizes power; beyond this point, the power decays as $\tau_Q^{-1}$ as the dissipation dominates the dynamics.
+There exists an optimal quench duration $\tau_Q^{\text{max}}$ that maximizes power, where beyond this point the power decays as $\tau_Q^{-1}$ as the dissipation dominates the dynamics.

-\textit{Mapping to a driven Tavis-Cummings battery.}---Here we show that the model can be mapped into the finite Tavis-Cummings model with a coherent drive.
-This is achieved by applying the Holstein-Primakoff transformation exclusively to the battery operators, $S^{+}=b^{\dag}\,\sqrt{2s-b^\dag b}$ and $S^{-}= \sqrt{2s-b^\dag b}\,b$, which can be approximated as $S^\mp \approx \sqrt{2s}\,b^{(\dag)}$ in the large spin $s$ limit.
-Here, $s$ is the collective spin quantum number, such that the Hilbert space dimension is $2s+1$.
-Hence, the Hamiltonian in Eq.~(\ref{model}) becomes